-- 108. Resettlement contributes to retention and should be seen as representing the final stage of in-Service through-life learning and personal development.
-It is essential that the chain of command recognises it as an activity which is an integral part of the Service career, and that SL are granted sufficient time and funds, within a suitably early timeframe, in order to pursue resettlement fully in accordance with entitlement. - 109.
-Well understood, effective and high-profile resettlement support alleviates SL fears concerning post-discharge employment.
+112. Well understood, effective and high-profile resettlement support alleviates SL fears concerning post-discharge employment.
 Resettlement support can reduce early notice to leave the Armed Forces, as it confronts the perceived pressure to gain additional qualifications and the fear of becoming 'too old' to start a second career.
 Resettlement should be viewed as a retention and recruitment positive tool at unit level.
 Units are to publicise the resettlement services available and to enable individual SL to derive the maximum benefit from services to which they are entitled.

-1.4 Resettlement Contract
+1.5 Resettlement Contract

-- 110. The current resettlement contract was awarded and implemented under the Career Transition Partnership (CTP) with effect from 1 Oct 15 and supports JSP 534.
-The contract provides a fully integrated service which means that CTP support is available for all Regular Service Personnel, regardless of time served or reason for leaving.
+- 113. The current resettlement contract was awarded and implemented under the Career Transition Partnership (CTP) with effect from 1 Oct 15 and supports JSP 534.
+The contract provides a fully integrated service which means that CTP support is available for all Service Personnel and those on full-time contracts, regardless of time served or reason for leaving.
 The different programmes that CTP offer as part of the integrated resettlement provision are: - a.
 Core Resettlement Programme (CRP) available to those who have served more than six years and all medical discharges (regardless of time served). - b.
 Employment Support Programme (ESP) available to those who have served between four and six years. - c.
-Career Transition Partnership Future Horizons (CTP Future Horizons) available to Early Service Leavers (ESL), i.e. those who leave before the four-year point.

-- d.
-Specialist Support Programme the Specialist Support Programme (SSP) is responsible for delivering the CTP Assist resettlement pathway to support wounded, injured and sick personnel to achieve a sustainable and fulfilling career, regardless of time served. - 111.
+Career Transition Partnership Future Horizons (CTP Future Horizons) available to Early SL (ESL), ie those who leave before the four-year point. - d.
+CTP Assist formerly known as the Specialist Support Programme (SSP), CTP Assist is responsible for delivering the resettlement pathway to support those wounded, injured and sick personnel who require specialist support to achieve a sustainable and fulfilling career, regardless of time served. - 114.
 The CTP is the single source for all official Armed Forces resettlement services and MOD promotes a principle of 'CTP first'.
-CTP Contracted Funded Programmes are funded through the MOD at no cost to the Service leaver.
+CTP Contracted Funded Programmes are funded through the MOD at no cost to the SL.
 For those entitled to vocational training, where there is a CTP course available, this must be used before accessing external training.

-1.5 Resettlement Documentation
+1.6 Resettlement Documentation